GSA-TTS/identity-handbook/_articles/glossary.md

 * In the interface or user-facing content, **use "one-time code"** to refer to any (numeric or alphanumeric) OTP sent to confirm device ownership.
 Never use any other alternatives.

 ### Password
 A collection of random characters (words and numerals) or short words used to access an account.
 It has no spaces.
-A **passphrase** is a password with spaces in it. **For interface copy, we will use "password" over "passphrase,"** which might be more technically accurate but is likely less recognizable to the intended enduser.
+A **passphrase** is a password with spaces in it. **For interface copy, we will use "password" over "passphrase,"** which might be more technically accurate but is likely less recognizable to the intended end user.

 ### PII
 **Personally Identifiable Information**